Bowerbird/bowerbird-web/README.md

 * environment: the url to the root of the site
 * media: the relative path to the user uploaded resources.
 If you are serving content from a CDN, this will require a code refactor as this setting is currently relative
 * species: the relative path to the source files for populating the system with species data.
 This is used once on initial application startup.
+* If you like to leave your web.config in place when deploying or deploy it from a separate location, be sure to increment the <add key="StaticContentIncrement" value="2" /> value.
+The build prcess increments this number to "YYYYDDMM-hhmm" and the system appends this value to all javascript resources as a cache-busting fix.
+If you are experiencing Javascript errors after deployment, you may have forgotten to increment this value.

 Build Script